-With tractor-trailer trucks being involved in the majority of truck accidents leading to serious injury or death, an important factor to consider is the cargo and the trailer.
+With tractor-trailer trucks being involved in most truck accidents leading to serious injury or death, an important factor to consider is the cargo and the trailer.
 There are many types of trailers designed to carry different kinds of cargo.
 Lowboy trailers are notable because they are designed to carry very heavy, often awkward loads and may be difficult to handle for inexperienced drivers.

-A lowboy truck is either a single body truck or a combination tractor-trailer truck that is built low to the ground to ease the loading of heavy or awkward cargo.
-The lowboy design also lowers the center of gravity of the trailer, making it less likely to tip over in wind or in going around corners.
+A lowboy truck is either a single body truck or a combination tractor-trailer truck built low to the ground to ease the loading of heavy or awkward cargo.
+The lowboy design also lowers the trailer’s center of gravity, making it less likely to tip over in the wind or in going around corners.

 Some types of cargo commonly put on a lowboy trailer include: